seanox/xml-micro-exchange-js/manual/installation.md

     - <date>-error.log
     - <date>-output.log
     - ...
-  + tmp
+  + temp
     - ...
   - service.js
 ```
 The directories `/xmex/conf`, `/xmex/data`, `/xmex/docs`, `/xmex/logs` and
-`/xmex/tmp` can be mapped, binded to other places or be changed and
+`/xmex/temp` can be mapped, binded to other places or be changed and
 overwritten in their own images.
 For the configuration of the service
 `/xmex/conf/service.ini` is used.

-The directory `/xmex/tmp` is used as temporary storage for the XSLT processor.
-The directory must be mapped if the container is used with a read-only file
+The directories `./data` and `./temp` need read-write access in the fil
 system.
-Location and name of the directory are not configurable.
-XMEX uses
-`/xmex/tmp` or `/xmex/temp` if they exist.
-Otherwise the working directory is
-used.
-At startup, the application tries to create the temporary directory
-itself if it does not exist.
-Under Windows this is `./temp` otherwise `./tmp`
-will be created.
+The `./data` directory is used for storage files and the `./temp`
+directory is used by the XSLT processor as a temporary data store and is not
+configurable.
+Both directories must be mapped if the container is used with a
+read-only file system.

 The directory `/xmex/docs` is used as place of the files for the integrated web
 server.
 This is used for requests outside of the XMEX API path.
 This function